 But there are detailed recording and record-keeping requirements.
-Traffic data (meta data) of all participants must be kept.
+Traffic data (meta data) of all participants must be kept (Decree section 9(5).
 Agenda and meeting documents must be emailed.
 The old 2014 then MICT (now MDES) Announcement about security was (in effect) replaced by a June 2020 Notification from MDES which describes the security arrangements.
 It does not amend the April Decree which by its s.9(5) still requires 'meta data' records to be retained.
+ETDA has issued two instruments (contemplated by the MDES Notification of June 2020) about security standards.